SimonEnsemble/PorousMaterials.jl/docs/src/force_field.md

 `V(r) = 4 * ϵ * [ x ^ 12 - x ^ 6 ]`, where `x = σ / r`

-The Lennard-Jones force field input files, e.g. `UFF.csv` contain a list of pure (i.e. X-X, where X is an atom) sigmas and epsilons in units Angstrom (Å) and Kelvin (K), respectively.
+The Lennard-Jones force field input files, e.g. `UFF.csv` contain a list of pure (i.e. X-X, where X is an atom) sigmas (σ) and epsilons (ϵ) with units Angstrom (Å) and Kelvin (K), respectively.
 Note that, e.g., in the [UFF paper](https://doi.org/10.1021/ja00051a040), the Lennard-Jones potential is written in a different form; thus, parameters need to be converted to correspond to the functional form used in `PorousMaterials.jl`.

 ## Building Blocks of PorousMaterials: Lennard-Jones Force Fields